Although the club started in 1959, as the Far Northyern Radio Group, there was amateur radio activity in the local region more than a century ago

 VK2DG, D.G.
 Campbell of Kyogle

 VK2TB, T.H.
 Squelch of Bungalow (sic).

 The RRLL was formed in the Lismore area and was active up to WW2 when all Amateur transmitters were closed down.
-Equipment was sealed or handed in for the duration.
-Some early calls found were VK2RG EC Reading, Tom Exton radio 2XN Lismore.
+Equipment had to be sealed or handed in for the duration.
+Some early calls found were VK2RG EC Reading and Tom Exton radio 2XN Lismore.

-1933 Richmond River Listeners League – VK2GL – Pres.
-B Smith, Secy.
-N Laundry, J Ellis.
-1936 – Broadcast on 220 metres, 733 KHz. from Sunday 0230 hrs after 2UE closed down with gramophone and borrowed records.
-Experimenters could then broadcast music etc., by J Ellis VK2ADU, R Stick VK2BI.
+1933 The Richmond River Listeners League used the callsign VK2GL .
+Officers were President -B Smith, Secretary – N Laundry, Treasurer (?)
+J Ellis.
+1936 – There was a broadcast on 220 metres, 733 KHz. from Sunday 0230 hrs after 2UE closed down with gramophone and borrowed records. by J Ellis VK2ADU, R Stick VK2BI.
+Experimenters could then broadcast music.
 Annual exhibitions were held in the Masonic Hall for the hobby and trades.
 VK2GL operated from Conway St., then Orion St. Lismore.

 1939 WW2 caused the closure of stations and the RRLL lapsed.
 Most members joined the services and numbers were reduced so the league was not restarted at the end of the war.
 Joe Ellis got the call VK2GL and later VK4AGL to carry on the tradition.